Effects of Degradations on Deep Neural Network Architectures: Results and analysis

-From the experiments, it can be observed that for both AWGN and colored Gaussian, the recognition accuracies decrease as we increase the variance of the additive noises.
-VGG architectures show more robustness against the additive noises than the other conventional CNN architectures.
-The decrement in recognition accuracy for CapsuleNet is notably small for Gaussian noises.\\ Salt and pepper noise badly affects MobileNet architecture.
-Though the recognition accuracy using CapsuleNet is slightly lower than the other models in absence of impulse noise, CapsuleNet starts to outperform all the models even when the noise density is 0.2.
-CapsuleNet retains the robustness upto noise density 0.8.
-For both the accuracy measures (Top-1 and Top-3), CapsuleNet outperforms all the state-of-the-art models in presence of salt-and-pepper noise.
+The experimental results show decreasing classification accuracy for every CNN architecture with the increasing variance of the additive Gaussian noise.
+For both Gaussian white and color noise models, VGG architectures exhibit the lowest performance decay among the conventional CNNs.
+Interestingly, CapsuleNet shows the highest robustness against additive Gaussian noise.

+Although the recognition accuracy of CapsuleNet is slightly lower than other architectures in the absence of any impulse noise, CapsuleNet begins to outperform other CNNs when noise density $d \ge 0.2$.
+CapsuleNet retains its superior recognition rate up to $d \le 0.8$.
+After this point, the classification accuracy rapidly falls to similar values as generic CNNs.

-Both motion blur and Gaussian blur degrade the performance of CNN models.
-However, VGG architectures are more robust to blurring than ResNet or Inception models for synthetic digits dataset.
-CapsuleNet is robust to both blurring degradations and outperforms MobileNet, Inception v3 and ResNet.
+Both Gaussian blur and motion blur degrade the performance of CNNs.
+However, VGG networks generally perform better than deeper architectures such as ResNet, Inception and MobileNet.
+Interestingly, the recognition rate of CapsuleNet is not significantly impacted by blurring, and for heavily blurred images CapsuleNet effectively outperforms other CNNs.

-As we can see from Figs. \ref{fig:result_synthetic_digits}(f) and \ref{fig:result_natural_images}(f), JPEG noise does not affect the recognition performance of any model till the compression quality is 20 as the structural quality of an input image remains almost unchanged.
-Beyond that the performance of ResNet and MobileNet degrade sharply.
-It can be seen that Inception, VGG and CapsuleNet architectures perform significantly well even when the JPEG quality is close to 0.
+JPEG compression does not exhibit any significant degradation of classification accuracy for the networks when the quality parameter $q > 20$, as the visible structure of the images remains nearly unaltered.
+Below this threshold, $0 \le q \le 20$, the recognition rate of ResNet and MobileNet degrades sharply.
+However, VGG, Inception and CapsuleNet architectures perform significantly better in this range.

-To understand the robustness of the capsule architecture, we perform the same test on two different CapsuleNet models - (i) with single routing iteration and with only marginal loss in the loss function and (ii) with 3 routing iterations and reconstruction loss combined with marginal loss in the loss function.
-In both the cases, no significant change in accuracy under different image degradations was observed, though architecture with higher routing and reconstruction loss as regularizer performed better in most of the cases.
-In Fig. \ref{fig:result_capsnet_comparisons}, we compare the recognition accuracy for two different hyper parameter settings of the CapsuleNet.
-It can be observed that except for the additive noises, CapsuleNet with higher routing performs slightly better.
+To analyze the potential effects of the \emph{dynamic routing} algorithm \cite{sabour2017dynamic} against image degradations, we test CapsuleNet with two different configurations -- (a) with single routing iteration and optimizing only marginal loss; (b) with 3 routing iterations and optimizing reconstruction loss combined with marginal loss.
+Fig. \ref{fig:results_capsulenet_routing_recon} shows a slight improvement in recognition rate with higher routing iterations and the reconstruction loss as a regularizer.